tangrams/tangram-tutorial/README.md

 This will place the proper assets in the `/docs` folder.
 This is where GitHub pages will read from.

-Once you add the new build and push to the `master` branch on GitHub, the tutorial should be availble at the following url: [https://tangrams.github.io/tangram-tutorial/](https://tangrams.github.io/tangram-tutorial/)
+Once you add the new build and push to the `master` branch on GitHub, the tutorial should be available at the following url: [https://tangrams.github.io/tangram-tutorial/](https://tangrams.github.io/tangram-tutorial/)

-## To test js and css linter rules
+## To lint JavaScript and CSS

 `npm test`